 4. Money issues

-If you and your partner do not do sound financial planning right at the beginning of your relationship, money can become one of the challenges of a relationship.
-Whether you’re struggling with a shortage of money or disagree over spending style, money issues can escalate quickly.
+If you and your partner do not practice sound financial planning right from the beginning, money can become one of the challenges of a relationship.
+Whether you’re struggling with a shortage of money or disagree over spending style, issues related to money can escalate quickly.

 Related Reading: How Money Issues Can Ruin Your Relationship